kstenerud/concise-encoding/cte-condensed.md

 ### Map

 A map is enclosed in `{}`, and contains whitespace separated key-value pairs.
 A key-value pair's key and value components are separated by the `=` character with optional whitespace.
-A map key must not be a container type, the `@nil` type, or any value that evaluates to NaN (not-a-number).
+A map key must not be a container type, the `@nil` type, or a value that evaluates to NaN (not-a-number).

     {
         name = "John Smith"